haskoin/haskoin-core/docs/haskoin-api.md

 #### GET /api/accounts/{name}/addrs

+This resource will return a list of addresses pertaining to an account.

 * **Input**: This resource accepts optional query parameters to receive paged results.
 If no paging parameters are set, the entire list is returned.
 Asking for page 0 will return the last page.
   Here are some valid example queries: